Towards Single-Lens Controllable Depth-of-Field Imaging via Depth-Aware Point Spread Functions: Experiments

 \subsection{Datasets}

 \textbf{Synthetic datasets.} We establish a Depth-aware Aberration MOS (DAMOS) dataset to train our CAC model, supporting AiF aberration correction.
 The absence of datasets including depth-aware aberration images, corresponding depth maps, and AiF images, prompts us to focus on datasets for CAC consisting of AiF images and depth ground truth and to generate depth-aware aberration images by blurring the AiF images.
 Therefore, we simulate the 4D PSFs on two MOS with distinct aberration distribution (MOS-S1 and MOS-S2) and then use it to perform patch-wise convolution on each color channel of the high-quality AiF images and reunite them to obtain the corresponding synthetic aberration image.
 We use the NYUv2 dataset~\cite{silberman2012indoor}, which comprises $1,449$ images of the resolution of $480{\times}640$ as the high-quality AiF images to generate training and test data pairs.
 The Middlebury2014 dataset~\cite{scharstein2014high} is also used as the testing dataset, which includes $23$ high-resolution real-world RGB-D images.
 The sensor resolution determines the resolution ratio of training and testing images, and the aberration property of the lens can be altered by any resizing operation.
 However, the extremely high-resolution images of $4000{\times}6000$ pixels produced by the Sony ${\alpha}$6600 camera sensor cannot be handled during network training processes.
-Due to the physical properties of the PSF, downsampling is feasible~\cite{yang2023aberration,luo2024correcting}.
-Therefore, we downsample the sensor to a $1280{\times}1920$ pixel size considering the resolution of the used datasets.
-For the NYUv2 dataset, we treat the images as part of a $1280{\times}1920$ resolution image to enable the model trained on this dataset to restore the real-world data without any finetuning.
-The operation process is illustrated in the Appendix.
+Due to the physical properties of the PSF, downsampling is feasible~\cite{yang2023aberration,luo2024correcting}. \JQ{Therefore, we downsample the sensor to a $1280{\times}1920$ pixel size using area interpolation, which preserves more image details and reduces the generation of artifacts, considering the resolution of the used datasets.} For the NYUv2 dataset, we treat the images as part of a $1280{\times}1920$ resolution image to enable the model trained on this dataset to restore the real-world data without any finetuning.
 The resolution of the images in Middlebury2014 is reshaped and cropped to $1280{\times}1920$.
-Following the setup in~\cite{jiang2022annular}, we randomly perturb the parameters of the MOS within a range of $10\%$ to generate image pairs with different aberration distributions, which can alleviate the domain gap problem between the synthetic and real-world images.
+Following the setup in~\cite{jiang2022annular}, we randomly perturb the parameters of the MOS within a range of $10\%$ to generate image pairs with different aberration distributions, which can alleviate the domain gap between synthetic and real-world images.

 \textbf{Real-world datasets.} As shown in Fig.~\ref{fig:real capture camera}, we manufacture MOS-S1 and mount it on a Sony ${\alpha}$6600 camera to capture real-world scenes containing objects at different depths.
 To assess the generalization capabilities of our proposed method, we evaluate the model trained solely on the NYUv2 dataset~\cite{silberman2012indoor} for performing aberration correction on real-world scenes, without any fine-tuning or additional training.